Calcium is an important nutrition needed for our bones and teeth. It's actually a mineral that's required for normal growth and development in humans.

 Calcium plays an important structural role in maintaining bone health and strength, in fact around 99% of our calcium is deposited in the bones and teeth.
 The other 1% is responsible for a range of important metabolic functions that regulate muscle contraction, heartbeat, blood clotting and functioning of the nervous system.

-Indian Council of Medical Research (ICMR) recommends 600 mg of calcium per day for your children aged from 1 to 9 years of age.
+Indian Council of Medical Research (ICMR) recommends 600 mg of calcium per day for children aged from 1 to 9 years of age.
 The recommendation increases to 800 mg per day for children 10 year onwards and continues to be the same till for adolescents till 17 years of age.
 Children need more calcium than adults for growing bones.
 A normal adult male and female requires 600 mg/day.
+Compared to man, woman body require more calcium.
 Calcium RDA increases to 1200 mg/d for pregnant and lactating mothers to meet the increased needs of the baby in the womb and to compensate for calcium secreted in the breast milk.

 Signs of Calcium Deficiency